psychoinformatics-de/studyforrest-www/content/Studies/contest_fuseisc.rst

 The results can be visualized for example with fslview by using the reduced MNI-152 template as a background image.
 In the clustering results each voxel has a single label value corresponding to the cluster number.
-The results are in the same space as the linear alignment data of Study Forrest dataset.
+The results are in the same space as the linear alignment data of *studyforrest* dataset.

 Data
 ----